 When To See A Doctor?

 A 2-year-old sleep regression is quite common and, often, a temporary phase.
-However, in some rare cases, it could indicate an underlying condition, such as colic and gastroesophageal reflux.
+However, in some rare cases, it could indicate an underlying condition, such as obstructive sleep apnea and gastroesophageal reflux.
 Consult the child’s pediatrician if (11):

 - The child has trouble breathing.